John Archibald Wheeler: Manhattan Project

-Soon after the Japanese bombing of Pearl Harbor brought the United States into World War II, Wheeler accepted a request from Arthur Compton to join the Manhattan Project's Metallurgical Laboratory at the University of Chicago.
+Soon after the Japanese bombing of Pearl Harbor brought the U.S. into World War II, Wheeler accepted a request from Arthur Compton to join the Manhattan Project's Metallurgical Laboratory at the University of Chicago.
 He moved there in January 1942, joining Eugene Wigner's group, which was studying nuclear reactor design.
 He co-wrote a paper with Robert F. Christy on "Chain Reaction of Pure Fissionable Materials in Solution", which was important in the plutonium purification process.
-It would not be declassified until December 1955.
-He gave the neutron moderator its name, replacing the term "slower downer" used by Enrico Fermi.
+It was declassified in December 1955.
+He gave the neutron moderator its name, replacing Enrico Fermi's term, "slower downer".

-After the United States Army Corps of Engineers took over the Manhattan Project, it gave responsibility for the detailed design and construction of the reactors to DuPont.
-Wheeler became part of the DuPont design staff.
+After the United States Army Corps of Engineers took over the Manhattan Project, it gave DuPont responsibility for the detailed design and construction of the reactors.
+Wheeler became part of DuPont's design staff.
 He worked closely with its engineers, commuting between Chicago and Wilmington, Delaware, where DuPont had its headquarters.
 He moved his family to Wilmington in March 1943.
-DuPont's task was not just to build nuclear reactors, but an entire plutonium production complex at the Hanford Site in Washington.
-As work progressed, Wheeler relocated his family again in July 1944, this time to Richland, Washington, where he worked in the scientific buildings known as the 300 area.
+DuPont's task was to build not just nuclear reactors, but an entire plutonium production complex at the Hanford Site in Washington.
+As work progressed, Wheeler relocated his family again in July 1944, to Richland, Washington, where he worked in the scientific buildings known as the 300 area.

-Even before the Hanford Site started up the B Reactor, the first of its three reactors, on September 15, 1944, Wheeler had been concerned that some nuclear fission products might turn out to be nuclear poisons, the accumulation of which would impede the ongoing nuclear chain reaction by absorbing many of the thermal neutrons that were needed to continue a chain reaction.
+Even before the Hanford Site started up the B Reactor, the first of its three reactors, on September 15, 1944, Wheeler had been concerned that some nuclear fission products might be nuclear poisons, the accumulation of which would impede the ongoing nuclear chain reaction by absorbing many of the thermal neutrons needed to continue a chain reaction.
 In an April 1942 report, he predicted that this would reduce the reactivity by less than one percent so long as no fission product had a neutron capture cross section of more than 100,000 barns.
-After the reactor unexpectedly shut down, and then just as unexpectedly restarted about fifteen hours later, he suspected iodine-135, with a half life of 6.6 hours, and its daughter product, xenon-135, which has a half life of 9.2 hours.
-Xenon-135 turned out to have a neutron capture cross-section of well over 2 million barns.
+After the reactor unexpectedly shut down, and then just as unexpectedly restarted about 15 hours later, he suspected iodine-135, with a half-life of 6.6 hours, and its daughter product, xenon-135, which has a half-life of 9.2 hours.
+Xenon-135 turned out to have a neutron capture cross-section of well over two million barns.
 The problem was corrected by adding additional fuel slugs to burn out the poison.

 Wheeler had a personal reason for working on the Manhattan Project.
 His brother Joe, fighting in Italy, sent him a postcard with a simple message: "Hurry up".
 It was already too late: Joe was killed in October 1944.
-"Here we were," Wheeler later wrote, "so close to creating a nuclear weapon to end the war.
+"Here we were", Wheeler later wrote, "so close to creating a nuclear weapon to end the war.
 I couldn't stop thinking then, and haven't stopped thinking since, that the war could have been over in October 1944."
 Joe left a widow and baby daughter, Mary Jo, who later married physicist James Hartle.